 Propolis can be found in most health stores and pharmacies.
 The extract or tincture form of propolis has been researched the most, though the use of dental and skin formulations is also backed up by studies.

 Propolis, royal jelly, and honey all contain bioactive flavonoids.
 They are all antioxidants and anti-inflammatory.
-Used together, they can help fight inflammation, viral, bacterial, and fungal infections, speed up wound healing, and protect the heart [R].
+Used together, they may help fight inflammation, viral, bacterial, and fungal infections, speed up wound healing, and protect the heart .

-The combination of propolis with honey and royal jelly is particularly good for fighting infections [R].
+The combination of propolis with honey and royal jelly may be particularly good for fighting infections based on antimicrobial studies .

 Propolis is considered a health supplement, like other bee products.
 You can eat pure propolis, but it’s typically added to honey as an extract, which improves its taste.
 Propolis lozenges and chewing gum are also available.

 The opinions expressed in this section are solely those of propolis users, who may or may not have medical or scientific training.
 Their reviews do not represent the opinions of SelfHacked.
 SelfHacked does not endorse any specific product, service, or treatment.